 The first dining area was expanded, and in 1986, an additional dining room was added.
 Today the Dairy Palace building consists of three dining areas and a kitchen area that has been expanded twice.

 There have been other important milestones in the life of the business.
-For instance, in 1988, the restaurant became the first in the county to be open 24 hours a day, seven days a week.
 In 1993, the Dairy Palace was chosen Business of the Year by the Canton Chamber of Commerce.
 Beginning in 2001 full breakfasts became available any time, day or night, and, in 2006, the Dairy Palace became the first non-smoking restaurant in Canton, Texas.

 Whether you visit morning, noon, or night, it is our desire that you find friendly service and enjoyable food that will bring you back again and again.